StoutLogic/acf-builder/README.md

 PHP 5.4 and later are supported.

 ## Documentation
 See the [wiki](https://github.com/StoutLogic/acf-builder/wiki) for more thorough documentation.
+The documentation has its [own repository](https://github.com/StoutLogic/acf-builder-wiki) and accepts pull requests for contributions.
+Any merges to master will get synced with the wiki here under the main project.